augusto-herrmann/augusto-herrmann.github.io/_posts/2023-07-27-techdirt-removed-from-duckduckgo-and-bing-search-results.md

-[Techdirt](https://techdirt.com/) is one of the go-to places to get well informed about where technology and societal issues meet, about the often unforeseen repercussions of proposed legislation on tech issues and tech policy in general.
+[Techdirt](https://techdirt.com/) is one of the go-to places to get well informed about where technology and societal issues meet, about the often unforeseen repercussions of proposed legislation on tech issues and about tech policy in general.
 Founded by Mike Masnick in the 1990s, it has a frequently updated blog, a thriving community of people commenting every post and is also a podcast.
-I have been an avid reader and listener since the early days of the internet.
+I have been an avid reader and listener since the early years of the commercially available internet.

 This morning I was trying to find an article on Techdirt, as I usually do to find references to texts I write on this blog.
 Being a privacy